amitjoy/amitjoy.github.com/_posts/2016-02-04-Principle-of-Indecent-Exposure.md

 We have previously seen that generic array creation is not possible and that's the reason we needed to use the raw type **List** to create the container and then we casted it to the required type.

-Now, we we tried to retrieve the value from the container, we would encounter **Class cast exception** as the aforementioned code, replaces the first element of the array with a list of doubles.
+Now, if we try to retrieve the value from the container, we would encounter **Class cast exception** as the aforementioned code replaces the first element of the array with a list of doubles.

 ### Principle of Indecent Exposure